w-lfpup/superaction-js/README.md

 # SuperAction-js

-A hypertext extension to dispatch actions on events in the browser.
+A hypertext extension to dispatch actions after events in the browser.

 ## Install